Guikingone/SymfonyServicesStructure/chapter_I.md

 }
 ```

-_Nota Bene : Please understand the the code under isn't pretty complete or valid, it's just build for
+_Nota Bene : Please understand that the code under isn't pretty complete or valid, it's just build for
 presentation purpose._

 Now, let's update our first class :